Effect of photoinduced screening on the spectroscopic signature of exciton-phonon coupling: Introduction

 Once excitons are formed, their dynamics evolve on the femtoseconds (fs) to several picoseconds (ps) timescale as governed by the exciton-exciton interaction and the exciton coupling to other quasiparticles like quasi-free carriers and phonons.
 Since these interactions and couplings are Coulombic in nature, we expect the screening to play a significant role.
-Particularly, \textit{transient} screening enhancement by the photoexcited charges is well known to renormalize (i.e. reduce) both the electronic band gap and the exciton binding energy~\cite{Reynolds2000, Pagliara2011, Nie2014, Pogna2016, Sangalli2015, Pogna2016, Mor2017, Cunningham2017, Baldini2018, Liu2019, Dendzik2020, Wang2020, Mor2022, Calati2023}, even more drastically in layered semiconductors than in bulk systems~\cite{Chernikov2014,Chernikov2015,Sie2017}.
-In layered semiconductors, the in-plane localization of the exciton wave function (\Fref{Figure 1}(a)) favors the exciton-exciton repulsion which typically leads to a transient blue-shift of the excitonic resonance~\cite{Shahnazaryan17, Erkensten21}.
-Additionally, the interaction of excitons to coherent optical phonons modulates the intensity and the energy of the excitonic resonance at the phonon frequency on the ps time scale~\cite{Mor2021,sayers2023}.
+Particularly, \textit{transient} screening enhancement by the photoexcited charges is well known to renormalize (i.e. reduce) both the electronic band gap and the exciton binding energy~\cite{Reynolds2000, Pagliara2011, Nie2014, Pogna2016, Sangalli2015, Pogna2016, Mor2017, Cunningham2017, Baldini2018, Liu2019, Dendzik2020, Wang2020, Mor2022, Calati2023}, even more drastically in layered semiconductors than in bulk systems~\cite{Chernikov2014,Chernikov2015,Sie2017, Baldini2019}.
+In layered semiconductors, the in-plane localization of the exciton wave function (\Fref{Figure 1}(a)) favors strong dipole-dipole interaction among excitons.
+On the one hand, the attraction between two excitons often leads to the formation of biexciton bound states few 10s of meV below the single exciton transition~\cite{Rodin2020}.
+On the other hand, when the exciton-exciton interaction becomes repulsive it manifests thorugh a transient blue-shift of the excitonic resonance~\cite{Shahnazaryan17, Erkensten21}.
+Additionally, the coupling of excitons to coherent optical phonons modulates the intensity and the energy of the excitonic resonance at the phonon frequency on the ps time scale~\cite{Mor2021,sayers2023,Hase2003}.